In Florida, criminal mischief can be divided into three categories, all depending on the dollar amount of the damage allegedly done to the property.

 The same logic follows with criminal mischief.
 The value of the item will determine whether you are charged with a misdemeanor or a felony.

-When I was a prosecutor in South Florida, I handled countless criminal mischief cases, at both the misdemeanor and felony level.
+When I was a prosecutor in Miami-Dade County, I handled countless criminal mischief cases, at both the misdemeanor and felony level.
 With no priors, an accused person can often get pretrial intervention (for a felony) or pretrial diversion (for a misdemeanor) if that person's criminal defense attorney knows how to negotiate effectively.

 Also, with any criminal mischief sentence or diversion program, there will almost always be restitution.
 This restitution will be a claim by the alleged victim as to what the accused owes him or her.
 A good criminal lawyer will not let his or her client accept a plea where the restitution is too high.
 The State, and the alleged victim, must be able to prove the value of the item.
 That means through receipts and documentation showing the fair market value of the property.
 This is not always an easy task.
 If the State cannot prove value, the accused person will likely end up paying much less in restitution.